aalejunior/Juniorkk/README.md

 # Focus on what you can control.

-- 🌱 I’m currently learning: Javascript 🤣
+- 🌱 I’m currently learning: Finances 🤣
 - ⚡ Fun fact: I love to draw and drink coffe

 ---